• Skip to primary navigation

 Salt - Adjust as needed to taste.
 Taste it shortly before adding the chicken.

-Making the chicken parmesan
+Making the cast iron chicken parmesan

 We start the chicken on the stove and only move it to the oven to get a nicely melted cheese.
 It is easy to make and we will walk you through it!